rhysd/grapefruit_juice/README.md

+#DESCRIPTION

 My tiny cpp files to use generally.

-License is Boost Software License as bellow.
+#LICENSE

 {{{ Boost Software License

 Boost Software License - Version 1.0 - August 17th, 2003

-Permission is hereby granted, free of charge, to any person or organization obtaining a copy of the software and accompanying documentation covered by this license (the "Software") to use, reproduce, display, distribute,
-     execute, and transmit the Software, and to prepare derivative works of the Software, and to permit third-parties to whom the Software is furnished to do so, all subject to the following:
+     Permission is hereby granted, free of charge, to any person or organization obtaining a copy of the software and accompanying documentation covered by this license (the "Software") to use, reproduce, display, distribute, execute, and transmit the Software, and to prepare derivative works of the Software, and to permit third-parties to whom the Software is furnished to do so, all subject to the following: